sudoytang/cb-playground/presentation/script.md

 ## Slide 2: Model Architecture (~1 minute 30 seconds)

-> Let me walk you through our architecture.
-We use a Seq2Seq encoder-decoder model built with LSTMs.
+> For model architecture, we use a Seq2Seq encoder-decoder model built with LSTMs.
 >
 > The article text goes through tokenization, then an embedding layer, and into an LSTM Encoder.
 The encoder reads the article — truncated to the first 100 tokens — and compresses it into a hidden state vector, the h_n and c_n pair.
 >